This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 This is what caused the first outbreak – sweating for extended periods of time.

-I switched to a well air conditioned gym and my fungal acne became less of a problem, but it’s still there because I’m doing cardio multiple times a week.
+I switched to a well-air-conditioned gym, and my fungal acne became less of a problem, but it’s still there because I’m doing cardio multiple times a week.

 I also had another outbreak on holiday because I wore a tight cap to avoid the sun.